Buffer Overflow

 The Finding a Jump Point step in a buffer overflow exploit is crucial after identifying bad characters.
 Once you have confirmed that your payload can be safely injected into the buffer (without interference from bad characters), the next step is to redirect the program’s execution flow to your payload.
 This is done by finding a jump point, typically using ROP (Return Oriented Programming) techniques or by overwriting the EIP (Extended Instruction Pointer) with a memory address that points to code that can transfer execution to your shellcode.

-Run this command !mona jmp -r esp -cpb "\x00"
+!mona jmp -r esp -cpb "\x00"

-to find automate the search of JMP ESP
+to find automate the search ofJMP ESP

-instructions with the -cpb
+instructions with the-cpb

-Choose an address from the "Log data" window and update your exploit.py
+option with all the badchars you identified.Choose an address from the "Log data" window and update your

-script, setting the retn
+script, setting theretn

 variable to the address, written backwards